HA6Bots/Twitch-Clips-Compilation-Generator-TCCG-/README.md

 3. Video Generator Program
-This actually puts together the clips into a compilation video.
+This combines the clips into the final compilation video.
 If a interval is specified, it will put a interval between every clip.
 The same goes for the intro and outro.
-It also generates a credits text file with links to the streamers channel for the video.
+It also generates a credits text file with links to the streamers channel for the video for convience when crediting the streamers.

 ![](Images/vidgenerator.png)